Easy Homemade Apple Fritters

 GLAZE

-- In a small bowl, combine the sugar, vanilla, and 3 teaspoons of water.
-Add more water, 1 teaspoon at a time, until a pourable consistency is reached.
+- In a small bowl, combine the sugar, vanilla, and 2 teaspoons of milk (or water).
+Add more milk, 1 teaspoon at a time, until you have the consistency you want.
+Think thick but drizzly.

 - Drizzle the glaze over the cooled fritters and let dry.